Skip to content

 Where does Omega-3 come from?

 Overfishing is a big problem within the vitamins sector because many supplements are sourced from fish products.
 For instance, Omega-3 is produced by extracting the oils from mass-caught fish, which increases the demand for overfishing.
-When buying Omega-3 supplements, you should check the label to see if it is vegan, or check our Ethical Vitamins & Supplements Ratings Table.
+When buying Omega-3 supplements, you should check the label to see if it is vegan, or check our Ethical Vitamins & Supplements comparison table.
+Algae-based vegan Omega-3 UK supplements are the most sustainable alternative — algae is the original source of Omega-3 in the marine food chain, meaning algae oil delivers the same beneficial fatty acids as fish oil without the environmental cost of trawling.

 Overfishing is a major problem that affects the whole marine ecosystem.
 Depletion of fish species damages coral reefs.
+The Marine Conservation Society highlights overfishing as one of the most significant threats to the UK’s marine environment — choosing algae-based vegan Omega-3 supplements is one practical way consumers can help reduce demand for mass-caught fish.
 To find out more about the issues within the fishing industry, read our Ethical Tinned Tuna article.

 Purchasing vegan supplements from ethical, vegan brands is the best way to avoid the animal welfare and environmental concerns associated with non-vegan vitamins.
-Fortunately, our Ethical Vitamins & Supplements Ratings Table shows you a range of ethical companies offering vegan supplements, as well as organic vitamins.
-This saves you the time and effort of doing the research yourself.
-Handy.
+Our Ethical Vitamins & Supplements comparison table shows you a range of ethical companies offering vegan supplements, as well as organic vitamins, saving you the time and effort of doing the research yourself.

-See our Ethical Vitamins Ratings Table to compare brands
+See our Ethical Vitamins & Supplements comparison table to compare brands

 The Good Shopping Guide has researched every brand that appears on our Ethical Ratings Tables in great depth.
 Click on any brand name to read more exclusive information about companies’ ethics and sustainability efforts and policies.